“GOOD, OLD FASHIONED WAYS KEEP HEARTS SWEET, HEADS SANE, HANDS BUSY.” Louisa May Alcott

 - 1/4 of a cup of unsalted butter, cut into small cubes, at room temperature

+This is a fun and easy topping to make, and one that works best if you just use your hands!
 Combine the flour and the sugar together in a small bowl.
-Toss in the butter cubes, and using your fingers, pinch and work the butter into the dry ingredients to form crumbs.
+And then toss in the butter cubes, using your fingers to pinch and work the butter into the dry ingredients to form crumbs.
 Place the bowl in the freezer while you make the cake.

 - 1 cup of sugar